dustinpfister/blog_posts/_posts/canvas-example-game-crosshairs.md

     ());
 ```

+## 9 - Buttons

-## 8 - Now for a Main.js file along with a main app loop
+## 10 - Now for a Main.js file along with a main app loop

 So now I need some additional code to pull everything together here in a main.js file that will be used after everything else is in place to work with.
 Here I create and inject a canvas element into a hard coded container element that I have in my html.
 I create instances of a map and cross state objects, and attach a whole bunch of event handers for mouse and touch events using the create event method of the cross module.